 Consent.
 Utah law does not include a definition of consent.
 Instead, Utah Code Ann. § 76-5-406 lists the circumstances under which a sexual offense will be committed without consent.

 76-5-406.
 Sexual offenses against the victim without consent of victim -- Circumstances.
-An act of sexual intercourse, rape, attempted rape, rape of a child, attempted rape of a child, object rape, attempted object rape, object rape of a child, attempted object rape of a child, sodomy, attempted sodomy, forcible sodomy, attempted forcible sodomy, sodomy on a child, attempted sodomy on a child, forcible sexual abuse, attempted forcible sexual abuse, sexual abuse of a child, attempted sexual abuse of a child, aggravated sexual abuse of a child, attempted aggravated sexual abuse of a child, or simple sexual abuse is without consent of the victim under any of the following circumstances:
+An act of sexual intercourse, rape, attempted rape, rape of a child, attempted rape of a child, object rape, attempted object rape, object rape of a child, attempted object rape of a child, forcible sodomy, attempted forcible sodomy, sodomy on a child, attempted sodomy on a child, forcible sexual abuse, attempted forcible sexual abuse, sexual abuse of a child, attempted sexual abuse of a child, aggravated sexual abuse of a child, attempted aggravated sexual abuse of a child, or simple sexual abuse is without consent of the victim under any of the following circumstances:

-- (1) the victim expresses lack of consent through words or conduct; - (2) the actor overcomes the victim through the actual application of physical force or violence; - (3) the actor is able to overcome the victim through concealment or by the element of surprise; - (4) (a) (i) the actor coerces the victim to submit by threatening to retaliate in the immediate future against the victim or any other person, and the victim perceives at the time that the actor has the ability to execute this threat; or - (ii) the actor coerces the victim to submit by threatening to retaliate in the future against the victim or any other person, and the victim believes at the time that the actor has the ability to execute this threat;
+- (a) the victim expresses lack of consent through words or conduct; - (b) the actor overcomes the victim through the actual application of physical force or violence; - (c) the actor is able to overcome the victim through concealment or by the element of surprise;

+- (i) the actor coerces the victim to submit by threatening to retaliate in the immediate future against the victim or any other person, and the victim perceives at the time that the actor has the ability to execute this threat: or - (ii) the actor coerces the victim to submit by threatening to retaliate in the future against the victim or any other person, and the victim believes at the time that the actor has the ability to execute this threat;
-- (b) as used in this Subsection (4), "to retaliate" includes threats of physical force, kidnapping, or extortion; - (5) the actor knows the victim is unconscious, unaware that the act is occurring, or physically unable to resist: - (6) the actor knows that as a result of mental disease or defect, or for any other reason the victim is at the time of the act incapable either of appraising the nature of the act or of resisting it; - (7) the actor knows that the victim submits or participates because the victim erroneously believes that the actor is the victim's spouse; - (8) the actor intentionally impaired the power of the victim to appraise or control his or her conduct by administering any substance without the victim's knowledge; - (9) the victim is younger than 14 years of age; - (10) the victim is younger than 18 years of age and at the time of the offense the actor was the victim's parent, stepparent, adoptive parent, or legal guardian or occupied a position of special trust in relation to the victim as defined in Section 76-5-404.1; - (11) the victim is 14 years of age or older, but younger than 18 years of age, and the actor is more than three years older than the victim and entices or coerces the victim to submit or participate, under circumstances not amounting to the force or threat required under Subsection (2) or (4); or

-(12) the actor is a health professional or religious counselor, as those terms are defined in this Subsection (12), the act is committed under the guise of providing professional diagnosis, counseling, or treatment, and at the time of the act the victim reasonably believed that the act was for medically or professionally appropriate diagnosis, counseling, or treatment to the extent that resistance by the victim could not reasonably be expected to have been manifested.
+- (e) the actor knows the victim is unconscious, unaware that the act is occurring, or physically unable to resist; - (f) the actor knows or reasonably should know that the victim has a mental disease or defect, which renders the victim unable to: - (i) appraise the nature of the act; - (ii) resist the act; - (iii) understand the possible consequences to the victim's health or safety; or - (iv) appraise the nature of the relationship between the actor and the victim; - (g) the actor knows that the victim submits or participates because the victim erroneously believes that the actor is the victim's spouse; - (h) the actor intentionally impaired the power of the victim to appraise or control his or her conduct by administering any substance without the victim's knowledge; - (i) the victim is younger than 14 years of age; - (j) the victim is younger than 18 years of age and at the time of the offense the actor was the victim's parent, stepparent, adoptive parent, or legal guardian or occupied a position of special trust in relation to the victim as defined in Section 76-5-404.1; - (k) the victim is 14 years of age or older, but younger than 18 years of age, and the actor is more than three years older than the victim and entices or coerces the victim to submit or participate, under circumstances not amounting to the force or threat required under Subsection Subsection (2)(b) or (d) or; - (I) the actor is a health professional or religious counselor, the act is committed under the guise of providing professional diagnosis, counseling, or treatment, and at the time of the act the victim reasonably believed that the act was for medically or professionally appropriate diagnosis, counseling, or treatment to the extent that resistance by the victim could not reasonably be expected to have been manifested.